 Specification Yes/No

-Access Routes Located adjacent to accessible paths YES
+A a a a a a D a usta a Located adjacent to accessible paths YES

 Access Routes Handrails YES

 NOTES

-Dock is accessible from an accessible path made of compacted wood chips and greater than 5' wide.
+Dock is accessible from an accessible path made of compacted wood chips and greater

-Site Identification Facility Name:

-005 Tower Avenue Park

-Facility Location: Inspection Date:
+than 5' wide.

-Colonial Road and Tower Road July 17, 2017
+Site Identification 005 Facility Name: Tower Avenue Park Facility Location: Colonial Road and Tower Road Inspection Date: July 17, 2017

 Specification Yes/No/Description

 Site Access

 Accessible path of travel from passenger disembarking area and NO

 parking area to accessible entrance

 Disembarking area at accessible entrance NO

 Surface evenly paved or hard-packed NO

 No ponding of water YES

 Path of Travel

 Path does not require the use of stairs YES

 Path is stable, firm and slip resistant YES

 3 ft wide minimum YES

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 YES

-Continuous common surface, no changes in level greater than / 2 YES
+Continuous common surface, no changes in level greater than 1⁄2 YES

 inch

-Any objects protruding onto the pathway must be detected by a person with a visual disability using a cane YES
+Any objects protruding onto the pathway must be detected by a YES

+person with a visual disability using a cane

-Objects protruding more than 4" from the wall must be within 27" of the ground, or higher than 80" N/A
+Objects protruding more than 4" from the wall must be within 27" N/A

+of the ground, or higher than 80"

-Curb on the pathway must have curb cuts at drives, parking and drop-offs N/A
+Curb on the pathway must have curb cuts at drives, parking and N/A

-NOTES
+drop-offs

+NOMEG

 The path to the play area, ball fields and picnic area is grass and uneven.
 Access can be improved by paving a walkway.

 Specification Yes/No All Play Equipment i.e. swings, slides Same experience provided to all?
 NO Located adjacent to accessible paths?
 NO Access Routes Enough space between equipment for wheelchair?
-YES NOTES Path to play area is not accessible.
+YES NOTES Path to play area is not acc cessible.
 Door width is 4'

 Specification Yes/No, Description

 Access Routes Are they located adjacent to accessible paths?
 NO

 Are there berm cuts onto courts?
 NO

-Equipment Height Normal basketball height
+Г Height Normal basketball height

-Dimensions
+Equipment Dimensions

 Is there spectator seating?
 NO

 NOTES

+Thousand a conse ble nathe to field on beekethall count

-There are no accessi ble paths to field or basketball court.
+There are no accessible paths to field or basketball court.

 Specification Yes/No/Description

 Located adjacent to accessible paths NO

-Access to Open Spaces YES
+m.11 0 D 1 Access to Open Spaces YES

 Tables & Benches Back and Arm Rests NO

 Adequate number YES

-Crille Height of Cooking Surface
+Crillo Height of Cooking Surface

 Grills Located adjacent to accessible paths NO

 Trash Cans Located adjacent to accessible paths NO

 Located adjacent to accessible paths NO

 Picnic Shelters Located near accessible water fountains, trash can, restroom, parking, etc. NO

 space under the table top no seating space and not less t underside of the table.
-An must extend beyond the 19 access otal tables must be accessible with clear ot less than 30" wide and 19" deep per han 27" clear from the ground to the additional 29" clear space (totaling 48") " clear space under the table to provide NO
+An otal tables must be accessible with clear of less than 30" wide and 19" deep per than 27" clear from the ground to the additional 29" clear space (totaling 48") clear space under the table to provide NO

-For tables without toe clean must be at least 28" high, 3 ance, the knee space under the table 0" wide and 24" deep.
+For tables without toe clear must be at least 28" high, 3 ance, the knee space under the table 0" wide and 24" deep.
 YES

-Top of table no higher than NO
+Top of table no higher than - NO

-space under and around the table must istant, and evenly graded with a ll directions YES
+space under and around the table must stant, and evenly graded with a Il directions YES

-Accessible tables, grills and fire rings must have clear ground space of at least 36" around the perimeter YES NOTES One picnic table is not located next to any path but the adjacent ground is relatively level.
+Accessible tables, grills and fire rings must have clear ground YES space of at least 36" around the perimeter

+One picnic table is not located next to any path but the adjacent ground is relatively level.

-Site Identification 007 Facility Name: Rail Trail South of South River Street Facility Location: 208 South River Street and 1896 Ocean Street Inspection Date: July 17, 2017
+Site Identification 007 Facility Name: Rail Trail South of South River Street Facility Location: Inspection Date: 208 South River Street and 1896 Ocean July 17, 2017 Street